-As a rule, around 20% of your products will account for 80% of your losses.
-It’s tempting to go line by line and go through each discrepancy, but focus on the largest ones to start.
+Typically, 20% of your products will account for 80% of your losses.
+It’s tempting to go line by line and go through each variance but focus on the largest ones to start.
 You’ll make more of an impact on your beverage cost by focusing on these items.

-Whenever looking at a variance, it will always come down to one of two cases:
+Whenever looking at variance, it will always come down to one of two cases:

 - Consumption is greater than sales (a negative variance, a loss)

-- Sales is greater than consumption (a positive variance, a surplus)
+- Sales are greater than consumption (a positive variance, a surplus)

 - Invoice data error (not entered, missing items, misdated)

 - Miscounts (on either opening or closing inventory)

 Note: For more information, please see our Troubleshooting Variance - Consumption article.

 This section shows every POS Item sold during the period that the item is an ingredient in.
 It shows you the quantity sold, the sales in dollars, and the amount of the item sold in ounces and units.